18F/identity-idp/docs/mobile.md

 ### Android / Chrome

-These instructions will allow you to debug your phone browser with Chrome DevTools on your developmet machine.
+These instructions will allow you to debug your phone browser with Chrome DevTools on your development machine.
 Also, they let you view and interact with your phone's browser screen on your laptop screen or development monitor, which lets you screenshare your development work with coworkers.

 1. In your Android phone, turn on USB debugging.
 This will allow your development computer to connect to your phone.

-   **USB debugging** is a setting the the **Developer options** menu.
+   **USB debugging** is a setting the **Developer options** menu.
 This menu may be hidden on your phone.
 It can be revealed with a ["magic tap"](https://developer.android.com/studio/debug/dev-options) on the phone **Build number** 5 times.

 2. Plug your Android phone into your development computer with a USB cable.
 Don't use a USB hub; cable it directly into your computer.
 If you see a message on your phone asking you to **Allow USB debugging** click to allow it.